M-arcus/cloudron-docs/docs/kb/email.md

 and received from `<username>@<domain>`.
 The Cloudron does not allow masquerading - one user cannot send email pretending to be another user.

+Cloudron has a built-in email server.
+By default, it only sends out email on behalf of apps (for example, password reset or notification).
+You can enable the email server for sending and receiving mail on the `settings` page.
+This feature is only available if you have setup a DNS provider like Digital Ocean or Route53.

+Your server's IP plays a big role in how emails from our Cloudron get handled.
+Spammers frequently abuse public IP addresses and as a result your Cloudron might possibly start out with a bad reputation.
+The good news is that most IP based blacklisting services cool down over time.
+The Cloudron sets up DNS entries for SPF, DKIM, DMARC automatically and reputation should be easy to get back.

 ## Enabling Email

 By default, Cloudron's email server only allows apps to send email.
 To enable users to send and receive email,